 Why do I need privacy on web browsers?

-Each browser has their own security features and privacy settings.
+Each browser has its own security features and privacy settings.
 Choosing a secure, private web browser helps you protect yourself and your information online.
+Some even hide your public IP address, which you can view on the What's My IP Address homepage.
 Furthermore, the amount of tracking that users experience online is at an all-time high.
 Our browsers, our Internet service providers, and the government can all access our information if users don’t choose to use a VPN service, private web browser, or some other method of privacy.

 Top three best browsers for privacy